Pontiac Mills

 This time, the reorganization of the bankrupt company left it unrecognizably changed.
 It was determined that their most valuable asset was not any of their mills, but rather the Fruit of the Loom brand, which had become a household name.
 The company finally retired the Knight name and renamed itself Fruit of the Loom Corporation, and began licensing the Fruit of the Loom brand name to other manufacturers to bring in additional income.
 Where Pontiac Mills once owned Fruit of the Loom, Fruit of the Loom now owned Pontiac Mills.

 The company sold off all of their remaining mills from the former Knight empire… except one.
 Pontiac’s bleaching, dyeing, and finishing operations were deemed just valuable enough to save it once more.
-To justify holding onto the aging mill where the brand had been born, new machinery for printing patterns and graphics onto fabric was installed, and the plant began doing business as Pontiac Print Works.
+To justify holding onto the aging mill where the brand had been born, new machinery for printing patterns and graphics onto fabric was installed, and the plant began doing business under various names including Pontiac Print Works and Pontiac Finishing Division.

 World War II